Okinawan language: Dialect of the Japanese language

 Since the creation of Okinawa Prefecture, Okinawan has been labeled a dialect of Japanese as part of a policy of assimilation.
 Later, Japanese linguists, such as Tōjō Misao, who studied the Ryukyuan languages argued that they are indeed dialects.
-This is due to the misconception that Japan is a homogeneous state (one people, one language, one nation), and classifying the Ryukyuan languages as such would discredit this belief.
+This is due to the misconception that Japan is a homogeneous state (one people, one language, one nation), and classifying the Ryukyuan languages as such would discredit this assumption.
 The present-day official stance of the Japanese government remains that Okinawan is a dialect, and it is common within the Japanese population for it to be called 沖縄方言 (okinawa hōgen) or 沖縄弁 (okinawa-ben), which means "Okinawa dialect (of Japanese)".
 The policy of assimilation, coupled with increased interaction between Japan and Okinawa through media and economics, has led to the development of Okinawan Japanese, which is a dialect of Japanese influenced by the Okinawan and Kunigami languages.
 Japanese and Okinawan only share 60% of the same vocabulary, despite both being Japonic languages.

 Dialects of the Ryukyuan language

 Okinawan linguist Seizen Nakasone states that the Ryukyuan languages are in fact groupings of similar dialects.
 As each community has its own distinct dialect, there is no "one language".
 Nakasone attributes this diversity to the isolation caused by immobility, citing the story of his mother who wanted to visit the town of Nago but never made the 25 km trip before she died of old age.

+The contemporary dialects in Ryukyuan language are divided into three large groups: Amami-Okinawa dialects, Miyako-Yaeyama dialects, and the Yonaguni dialect.
+All of them are mutually unintelligible.
+Amami is located in the Kagoshima prefecture but it belongs to the Ryukyuan group linguistically.
+The Yonaguni dialect is very different in phonetics from the other groups but it comes closest to the Yaeyama dialect lexically.